 We’re about to be invaded by bugs.

-According to Cicada Mania, the 17 year cicadas are expected to invade parts of Ohio, Western Virginia, Virginia, New York and Pennsylvania by the billions next month.
-Some areas will see more than others.
+According to Cicada Mania, the 17-year cicadas are expected to invade parts of Ohio, Western Virginia, Virginia, New York and Pennsylvania by the billions next month. (this was in 2016)

 The last time they invaded was 17 years ago and I barely remember it, probably because I hid under my bed for 2 months.

 These bugs have been underground since 1999 waiting to emerge.

 If you’re not familiar with cicadas here’s the scoop:

 Annual and Periodical.